k1kolev/info/features/ui-ux-features/tiles.md

 ## Collaboration is the new norm in business

 To ensure your team collaborates effectively, tiles are role-oriented.
+Each tile is connected to a specific role.

 This brings numerous collaboration advantages to your business:

-* Each tile is saved and shows up for a specific role or set of roles
+* **Strong Teamwork** - everyone using a given role is guaranteed to see exactly the same collection of tiles on their dashboard and in their personal app
-* The role your users select automatically brings them a collection of tiles with it
+* **Focus and Guidance** - The role your users select automatically brings them a collection of tiles with it, indicating the important or frequently visited tables of records
-* The people sharing the same role will see exactly the same tiles every time, with any changes applied to them immediately
+* **Consistency** - The people sharing the same role will see exactly the same tiles every time, with any changes applied to them immediately

 Consistency